Mount Nittany

-Mount Nittany is the common name for Nittany Mountain, a prominent geographic feature in Centre County, Pennsylvania, United States.
-The mountain is part of a ridge that separates Nittany Valley from Penns Valley, with the enclosed Sugar Valley between them.
-On USGS topographic maps, Nittany Mountain is generally shown as the lower ridge line that runs below Big Mountain on the west and Big Kettle Mountain on the east side, coming together to form a single ridge line at the southern terminus.
+Nittany Mountain, commonly known as Mount Nittany, is a prominent geographic feature in Centre County, Pennsylvania.
+The mount is not a mountain but is part of a ridge that separates Nittany Valley from Penns Valley, with the enclosed Sugar Valley between them.
+On USGS topographic maps, Nittany Mount is generally too small to be considered a mountain and is shown as the lower ridge line that runs below Big Mountain on the west and Big Kettle Mountain on the east side, coming together to form a single ridge line at the southern terminus.
 This nomenclature is not always consistently applied to the same geologic formation, and there is a shorter Nittany Mountain ridge shown above the Sugar Valley as well.

 Penn State University lies at the foot of Mount Nittany; the athletic teams and the mascot of the school, the Nittany Lion, are named for the mountain, as are Mount Nittany Elementary and Mount Nittany Middle School.

 Etymology

 The word "Nittany" is derived from the Algonquian word Nit-A-Nee meaning "single mountain".
 According to Penn State folklore, Nit-A-Nee is also the name of a Native American maiden whose actions caused Mount Nittany to be formed.
 The original inhabitants of the area used Nit-A-Nee to describe the mountain, and it likely became commonly known as "Nittany" by the first Europeans to settle the area in the 18th century.
 The word "Nittany" was already in use by the time Pennsylvania State University was founded.
 Some sources cite the word Nit-A-Nee as meaning "barrier against the wind".